voletiswaroop/react-material-ui-form/README.md

 ## Contributing

-This is a new project and contributions are welcome so feel free to [open an issue](https://github.com/voletiswaroop/react-material-ui-form/issues) or fork and create a pull request.
+As this is a new project, contributions are most welcome.
+Feel free to clone the repo and extend the module.
+If you find any bugs please feel free to raise a bug [open an issue](https://github.com/voletiswaroop/react-material-ui-form/issues).
 Collaborators are also welcome - please send an email to voleti.swaroop@gmail.com.

 ## License